aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 Amazon Forecast's strength is its deep learning algorithms.
 Traditional statistical methods, sometimes called "local models", are able to learn one time series at a time.
 That means if you have 20K items to forecast, then 20K traditional models are required; each model unable to learn from other models.
 Traditional statistical algorithms include:  Exponential Smoothing (ETS), ARIMA, NPTS, and Prophet.
 These traditional algorithms are included in Amazon Forecast.

 Deep learning algorithms, sometimes called "global models", are able to learn using more than 1 time series at a time.
-That means if you have 20K items to forecast, and they have interrelationships between them such as item-affinity or cannibalism, such behaviors can be learned by inputting them all into a single model.
+That means if you have 20K items to forecast, and they have interrelationships between them such as item-affinity or cannibalization, such behaviors can be learned by inputting them all into a single model.
 Amazon Forecast's proprietary deep learning algorithms include:  DeepAR+ (an LSTM version of RNN) and CNN-QR (a quantile regression version of CNN, a neural network topology typically used in computer vision).

 ### Is Amazon Forecast a Good Fit?